Divorce Cost Calculator: Calculate lawyer fees and court cost

 Key in information about the divorce cost

 The marital standard of living, which is based on income and assets, is decisive for determining the procedural value on which the calculation is based.
 The net income of a spouse is calculated from the average monthly income of the last 3 months minus the wage tax or income tax.
 The amounts should be entered for each spouse.
-The number of joint children under the age of 18 should be entered or a 0 if there are no children.
+The number of dependent children should be entered or a 0 if there are no dependent children.
 The joint assets and joint debts of both spouses must be entered.
 To take into account the pension equalization, the number of pension rights are to be entered or a 0 if there are no pension rights or the pension equalization has been excluded.

 Enter current values and select [Calculate]: